HiIAmTzeKean/SaGE/README.md

-# SaGE - Semantic Graph Entropy
+# SaGE: Evaluating Moral Consistency in Large Language Models

+This is the official repo implementing [SaGE: Evaluating Moral Consistency in Large Language Models](https://arxiv.org/abs/2402.13709) accepted at LREC-COLING 2024.

 # Pipeline

 1. Input is a list of  questions and the model
 2. Paraphrases for each question are produced
 3. Model output is generated for each paraphrase
 4. RoTs are generated for each question, output pair